capsule5000/CARTRIDGE_METHACRYLATE_TDC600_PCB_KONAMI/README.md

 # CARTRIDGE_METHACRYLATE_TDC600_PCB_KONAMI

 This methacrylate cartridge is specially designed for the TDC600 PCB Konami .
 It has all the custom cutouts for the floppy disk interface and jumper settings accessible.
-It also incorporates the STL file to 3D print the separators that close the cartridge
+It also incorporates the STL file to 3D print the separators that close the cartridge.
+You have to superglue the back of the cartridge with the sides and top of the casing

 # IMAGES